 The CFU count of a product is not the only component that determines the potency of a probiotic formula.
 The quality of the strains is important as well.
 Factors such as oxygen, temperature, and humidity may have an impact on maintaining the viability of the strains at sufficiently high levels to ensure their therapeutic activity throughout their shelf life.
-Additionally, variations in manufacturing processes, quality between batches, and even packaging selection may have an impact on the final products.
+Additionally, variations in manufacturing processes, the quality between batches, and even packaging selection may have an impact on the final products.

 As not all probiotic strains are able to survive their journey through the various acids and enzymes contained in the stomach, this means that they are no longer alive, or therefore beneficial, once they reach the gut.
 When evaluating these products, it can be helpful to identify any that contain the types of strains that are known to survive these stomach conditions.

 Branded or trademarked probiotic strains are a good indicator that the strains within a formula are hardy enough to survive the stomach.
-Many of these have been specifically designed to be able to adapt to extreme changes in environment, such as stomach acid or even temperature, and will have the supportive research to show that they achieve this.
+Many of these have been specifically designed to be able to adapt to extreme changes in the environment, such as stomach acid or even temperature, and will have the supportive research to show that they achieve this.
 If the product is using one of these strains, they will identify it on the product label.
 These strains may be listed with a “TM” or “®” symbol behind their name.

-Another way the probiotics could survive stomach acids and digestive enzymes would be if the product used a special capsule to protect the organisms, such as an enteric coated or “DR” (delayed release) capsule.
-These capsules are specially formulated to survive their journey through the stomach, so that the probiotics within them can be safely transported to the gut.
+Another way the probiotics could survive stomach acids and digestive enzymes would be if the product used a special capsule to protect the organisms, such as an enteric-coated or “DR” (delayed-release) capsule.
+These capsules are specially formulated to survive their journey through the stomach so that the probiotics within them can be safely transported to the gut.
 If specialty capsules such as one of these are being used to protect the probiotics, they should also be noted on the product label.

 Probiotics in their various supplement forms provide the consumer with an opportunity to ingest more diverse strains and in more potent amounts than can be obtained through foods alone.
 Additionally, their availability as capsules, chewable gummies, protein powders, and more offer convenience.
 These many options provide consumers with the freedom to take these products when they want to, with or without the presence of food, in the form they prefer.

-The ability for these products to fit into any lifestyle, increased awareness among consumers of their benefits, and continued supportive research from the scientific community are the key factors driving the growth of the probiotics segment in the dietary supplement industry.
+The ability for these products to fit into any lifestyle, the increased awareness among consumers of their benefits, and continued supportive research from the scientific community are the key factors driving the growth of the probiotics segment in the dietary supplement industry.